 Co-Occurring Disorder and Klonopin Abuse

-Part of the reason that Klonopin abuse is so prevalent is due to the patients that receive it.
+Part of the reason that Klonopin abuse is so prevalent is due to the patients who receive it.
 Mood disorders can cause people to partake in risky behaviors.
 This would include abusing clonazepam.
-Co-occurring disorders come with challenges during the addiction recovery.
-Not only will the person have to manage their mental disorder but also get past addiction to the drug that was meant to help them.
-They begin to become intertwined with one another, making it a challenge to recover from the Klonopin addiction or the mental disorder.
-When someone suffers from major anxiety and are then given a drug like Klonopin to manage it, it can quickly become a case of abuse and addiction.
+Co-occurring disorders come with challenges during addiction recovery.
+Not only will the person have to manage their mental health symptoms but also overcome their substance use disorder for the prescription drug that was designed to help their mental health condition.
+They begin to become intertwined with one another, making it a challenge to recover from Klonopin addiction or mental health concerns.
+When someone suffers from major anxiety and is then given a drug like Klonopin to manage it, it can quickly become a case of abuse and addiction if not managed carefully.

 Klonopin Withdrawal Side Effects

-The side effects of Klonopin withdrawal is an indication of dependency.
+The side effects of Klonopin withdrawal are an indication of dependency.
 If someone abuses clonazepam, the withdrawal symptoms can be more intense.
 Some of the common withdrawal symptoms include:

-If someone is abusing Klonopin, it will become obvious that addiction has begun when it wears off.
-There is a big risk of relapse when someone takes the medication for even a short duration of time.
-Despite the fact clonazepam is highly addictive, it still remains a widely prescribed drug for anti-anxiety.
-Even for those who use clonazepam for a short time, they can develop a dependency.
-For those who abuse Klonopin, they may need to seek professional addiction treatment.
-Withdrawal from benzodiazepines ‘cold turkey’ can cause seizures.
-This is why medical detox that is supervised is heavily recommended.
-Recovering from abusing Klonopin goes past detox however.
-Addicts will have to continue a path to recovery through inpatient or outpatient treatment.
-Past that, individual and group therapy should be considered.
-With any addiction, there will often be healing and understanding that needs to take place.
-This helps to prevent relapse which is common when someone becomes dependent on addictive prescription medications.
+If someone is abusing Klonopin, it will become evident that addiction has begun when it wears off.
+There is a considerable risk of relapse when someone takes the medication for even a short duration of time.
+Despite the fact clonazepam is highly addictive, it remains a widely prescribed drug for anti-anxiety.
+Even those who use clonazepam for a short time can develop a dependency.